joomla/accessibility/docs/testing/testing-single-page.md

 ### A. Main areas
 **Review the source code paying special attention to content areas**.
 * Are the main areas of the page marked with appropriate tags or attributes roles (tag header or banner role, tag nav or navigation role, tag main or role main, tag footer or contentinfo role, aside tag or complementary role, search role)?
-* Are all contents within the areas marked with landmarks?
+* Is all the website content marked with landmarks?
 * Is the site structure simple and understandable?

 ### B. Headings